 - determine your eligibility for automatic payment plans

-- analyze and cede risks to our reinsurers, as needed
+- analyze and cede risks to our reinsurers and risk sharing pool, as needed

 Our credit inquiries do not impact your credit score and your credit report will generally identify which companies have requested your credit file information.